CheckOut

 • Hazelnut = Antique White paint plus a Brown glaze

-We use the Becker Acroma Finishing System (www.becker-acroma.com), which is a high-quality, durable, and environmentally friendly set of professional-grade products.
-After the stain, paint and/or glaze is applied, we use a high-solid, non-yellowing, catalyzed conversion varnish that emits very low VOCs (Volatile Organic Compounds).
+Woodcraft and Arthur Brown products use the Becker Acroma Finishing System (www.becker-acroma.com), which is a high-quality, durable, and environmentally friendly professional-grade post-catalyzed conversion varnish.
+The paint is called Becker-Acroma Matador.
+This results in a non-yellowing, catalyzed conversion varnish that emits very low VOCs (Volatile Organic Compounds).
 The conversion varnish high-build properties produce a durable, chemical-resistant finish.
+The Becker-Acroma Matador paint can be color matched to any Benjamin Moore or Sherwin Williams paint color.

 To get a sample of the finish colors, please visit our sample request page and see below for the color choices.